Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Experimental Evaluation

+We next examine the role of adaptive semantic reasoning in \hippasus from two complementary perspectives.
+In the Appendix, its impact is exemplified with an indicative use case.

+\textbf{Cascade routing policy and LLM token usage.} First, we study how the cascade routes datasets between statistics-only processing, SLM-based proxy reasoning, and LLM-based oracle reasoning, and quantify the resulting LLM token usage (Table~\ref{tab:cascade-routing}). \textit{Jannis} and \textit{Miniboone} provide no semantic signal and therefore reduce to statistics-only behavior, incurring zero LLM cost.
+For proxy-routed datasets, the table also reports token savings relative to $\hippasus_{\textit{LLM}}$, which always invokes the oracle in PEX.
+These savings are substantial: adaptive routing saves 2053 input tokens on \textit{Steel}, 2771 on \textit{Poverty}, and 4401 on \textit{Air}.
+Token usage also varies strongly with schema and feature-set size.
+This large gap shows that the cost of semantic reasoning depends strongly on dataset complexity.

-To assess the impact of LLM model choice on \hippasus effectiveness, we evaluate seven models ranging from 8B to 72B parameters, including both open (Llama-3.1, Llama-3.3, Mistral-Nemo, Qwen-2.5) and commercial ones (GPT-4o-mini, GPT-4o, Claude-sonnet 3.5), while fixing all other parameters to the default values.
+\textbf{LLM model sensitivity.} To assess the impact of LLM backend on effectiveness, we evaluate seven models ranging from 8B to 72B parameters; all other parameters are set to the default values.

 Table~\ref{tab:llm-model-ablation} lists the effectiveness results across all datasets.
 GPT-4o-mini ranks among the two highest in effectiveness across most datasets, demonstrating the most consistent performance.
-Counterintuitively, it outperforms its larger sibling GPT-4o substantially, suggesting that architectural refinements and training methodology may matter more than parameter count for feature augmentation tasks.
-However, no single model dominates universally: Qwen-2.5-72b excels on datasets with complex relational schemas such as \textit{Covertype}, Claude-sonnet 3.5 achieves strong balanced performance across diverse tasks, while GPT-4o-mini provides the most consistent results across all dataset types.
-Open models demonstrate competitive performance with commercial alternatives, as the effectiveness scores of Llama-3.3-70B and Qwen-2.5-72b are comparable to those of Claude-sonnet 3.5, offering viable privacy-preserving options for organizations with data sensitivity constraints.
+It also compares favorably to its larger sibling GPT-4o, suggesting that architectural refinements and training methodology may matter more than parameter count alone for feature augmentation tasks.
+However, no single model dominates universally: different models achieve the best results on different datasets, while GPT-4o-mini remains the most consistent overall.
+Open models demonstrate competitive performance with commercial alternatives, as the effectiveness scores of Llama-3.3-70B and Qwen-2.5-72b are comparable to those of the strongest commercial models, offering viable privacy-preserving options for organizations with data sensitivity constraints.
+On datasets with no semantic signal, such as \textit{Jannis} and \textit{Miniboone}, all models yield identical effectiveness.

-\textit{To conclude, GPT-4o-mini demonstrates consistently high performance across diverse datasets, making it our default LLM backend for \hippasus.
-Nevertheless, there is no single model that performs best in all datasets.}
+Table~\ref{tab:llm-model-token-usage} reports the average input and output tokens consumed per model, showing that token usage varies substantially across models even under the same prompting setup.
+For the default model \texttt{gpt-4o-mini}, token usage increases substantially on feature-rich datasets such as \textit{School}, where the adaptive pipeline consumes about 24.9K total tokens per run, reflecting the large number of candidate features passed to semantic reranking.
+This further motivates the choice of \texttt{gpt-4o-mini} as the default model, as it offers the strongest effectiveness--token tradeoff among the evaluated models.